-The Management has today discussed and authorized for issue the consolidated annual financial statements (hereinafter ,,the consolidated financial statements").
+The Management has today discussed and authorized for issue the consolidated annual financial statements (hereinafter "the consolidated financial statements").

 The consolidated annual financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by European Union.
-We consider that the accounting policies used are appropriate and that the consolidated financial statements give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union.
+We consider that the accounting policies used are appropriate and that the consolidated financial statements give a true and fair view of the Company's financial position as at 31 December 2015, performance and cash flows in accordance with International Financial Reporting Standards as adopted by the European Union.